outofmbufs/tokenizer/README.md

 This `Token` class is defined in the `tokenizer` module, and is referenced by the `Tokenizer` class using a class variable `Tokenizer.Token` (which defaults to the `Token` class shown above).

-If an application requires a different `Token` object for some reason, it can subclass `Tokenizer` like this:
+Suppose an application requires a mutable `Token` object (or requires any other additional features in a `Token`).
+It can define its own `Token` and then subclass `Tokenizer` like this:

-    class MyToken:
-        # ... custom details here
+    from dataclasses import dataclass
+    from tokenizer import Tokenizer, TokenMatch, TokenRules, TokLoc from enum import Enum
+    import typing

+    @dataclass
+    class MutableToken:    # note: no frozen=True
+        id: Enum
+        value: typing.Any
+        location: TokLoc

+    # Override the Token type that will be produced by Tokenizer
     class MyTokenizer(Tokenizer):
+        Token = MutableToken

+    rules = TokenRules([
+        TokenMatch('A', 'a'),
+        TokenMatch('B', 'b')
+    ])

+    tkz = MyTokenizer(rules)
+    for token in tkz.string_to_tokens("aabab"):
+        print(token.id, repr(token.value))
+	# this would fail with the built-in immutable Token class
+        token.foo = 'bar'

+Note that the `Tokenizer` framework expects the signature for creating a token object to be the three arguments as defined in the built-in `Token` class; if other arguments are needed they will have to be supplied by partial or other magic:

+    from tokenizer import Tokenizer, TokenMatch, TokenRules, Token from functools import partial

+    class ClownToken(Token):
+        def __init__(self, id, value, loc, /, clown): super().__init__(id, value, loc)
+            self.clown = clown

+    class MyTokenizer(Tokenizer):
-        Token = MyToken
+        Token = partial(ClownToken, clown='bozo')

-and then using `MyTokenizer` will result in `MyToken` objects being generated.
-Note that the code expects the first three arguments to any token init function to be the `id`, `value`, and `location` as suggested by the "class Token:" code shown above.
+    rules = TokenRules([
+        TokenMatch('A', 'a'),
+        TokenMatch('B', 'b')
+    ])

+    tkz = MyTokenizer(rules)
+    for token in tkz.string_to_tokens("aabab"):
+        print(token.id, repr(token.value), token.clown)

+This will output:

+    TokenID.A 'a' bozo
+    TokenID.A 'a' bozo
+    TokenID.B 'b' bozo
+    TokenID.A 'a' bozo
+    TokenID.B 'b' bozo

 ## Multiple TokenMatch rulesets